Oakleigh South, Victoria

-Oakleigh South is a suburb in Melbourne, Victoria, Australia, 17 km south-east of Melbourne's Central Business District, located within the Cities of Kingston and Monash local government areas.
+Oakleigh South is a suburb in Melbourne, Victoria, Australia, 17 km south-east of the Melbourne central business district, located within the Cities of Kingston and Monash local government areas.
 Oakleigh South recorded a population of 9,851 at the 2021 census.

-A largely residential suburb, its boundaries are North Road to the north, South Road to the south, Warrigal Road to the west and Huntingdale/Clarinda Roads to the east.
+A largely residential suburb, its boundaries are North Road to the north, Dingley Bypass to the south, Warrigal Road to the west and Huntingdale/Clarinda Roads to the east.

 Oakleigh South Post Office opened on 1 September 1936.

 History

-Following the Second World War, Melbourne burst its borders and flowed into semi-rural land.
+Following World War II, Melbourne burst its borders and flowed into semi-rural land.
 The suburbs Moorabbin and Oakleigh expanded to the south-east.
-The end of the Second World War also saw an Australian government attitudinal change with regards to immigration.
+The end of World War II also saw an Australian government attitudinal change with regards to immigration.
 In the 1950s and 1960s, the Australian government formed agreements with many European countries and actively encouraged immigrants from southern and northern Europe.
 Many southern European migrants settled first in Melbourne’s inner suburbs such as Carlton and Brunswick, but as they became more financially established, and more family and friends arrived, many sought to purchase or build larger homes.
 Land in developing suburbs such as Oakleigh South provided an ideal opportunity for larger house blocks.
 Many people chose to build their own houses and local industries provided employment for many of the first generation of Greek and Italian settlers.